Clay Moser: Additional notorieties

 Moser has nearly 30 year old collectors basketball cards.

 Clay has sat on numerous boards and committees, participated in multiple camps, speaking engagements, and scouting events, as well as consulted in business as well as TV/Film work.

-A savvy businessman, Moser is also invested in many personal business endeavors within, and outside of basketball.
+Moser is also invested in many personal business endeavors within and outside of basketball.
 He has held his position as vice president of basketball operations for the Southern California Summer Pro League in Long Beach, California, since May 2002.
-He has successfully been involved in the business end of many teams.

 Moser hosted a coaching clinic in Australia for the Bendigo Braves summer of 2018.

 On May 7, 2019, Moser returned to his home state to deliver an inspirational speech about the NBA dream.

 Personal life

 Moser was born in Dorchester, Nebraska, and moved to Minnesota when he was 7.
-He as five siblings.
+He has five siblings.
 Moser has three children and one grandchild.

 Home is always where the team is and he currently resides in Fayetteville, Arkansas; however, Moser and his wife both hail from Minnesota where they also maintain a residence.